List of incidents and protests of the United States racial unrest: Manuel Terán protests, January 20–22, 2023; Atlanta riot, January 21, 2023

-Tyre Nichols protests, January 27, 2023–ongoing
+Tyre Nichols protests, January 27, 2023–February 1, 2023

 Several major cities in the United States prepared for potential unrest ahead of the scheduled January 27, 2023, official release of video that captured the arrest and police beating of Tyre Nichols in Memphis, Tennessee, on January 7, 2023.
 Nichols died three days later, and five black officers from the Memphis Police Department have been charged with murder.
 President Joe Biden joined Nichols' family in calling for peaceful protests.
 Several protests at police department facilities in the United States were planned ahead of the video's release.
 State and local governments have prepared security measures, such as the Georgia National Guard, which was mobilized proactively.

+Jordan Neely protests, May 3–12, 2023

+Protests were held in New York City in response to the killing of Jordan Neely, a 30-year-old African American man and Michael Jackson impersonator, by Daniel Penny, a white ex-Marine while riding the F Train on May 1, 2023.
+Penny approached Neely from behind, placing him in a chokehold until Neely was unconscious.
+Neely was pronounced dead once taken to Lenox Hill Hospital.
+Penny was released without any charges.
+Two days after Neely's killing, a vigil-turned-protest was held inside the Broadway–Lafayette Street station, in which the arrest and charge of the then unnamed man who choked Neely was demanded.
+On May 5, 2023, protests took place across the city, including locations such as the Broadway-Lafayette Street station, the Washington Square Park, and outside the Manhattan district attorney's office, calling for criminal charges to be brought.
+Protests were again held on May 6, 2023, at various locations in Manhattan.
+On May 8, 2023, there were clashes between demonstrators and police during the protests, and various arrests were made that night.